 Setting the table for Thanksgiving can be overwhelming, especially when you are busy preparing for your feast.
 These tips will help you create an amazing Thanksgiving tablescape that will make your guests feel special.

 I love this time of year because it is all about gratitude, family traditions, food, celebrating, and making memories, which happen to be my favorite things!
-Sitting around a beautiful table is the perfect place to spend time with friends and family, laugh, and enjoy being together.
-These 7 tips will help you to create the perfect tablescape for making memories with your family and friends.
+Sitting around a beautiful table is the perfect place to spend time with friends and family and enjoy delicious food and each other’s company.
+These 7 tips will help you to create the perfect Thanksgiving tablescape for making memories with your family and friends.

 1. Start Early

 You don’t have to wait until Thanksgiving or the day before to create your fabulous Thanksgiving tablescape.
 If you are hosting Thanksgiving dinner, you are going to have your hands full cleaning, grocery shopping, and prepping the food.

 Setting your table a week or so in advance will give you time to do all of the other things on your list.
 I usually get mine ready right after Halloween, but we all know I’m a little crazy when it comes to tablescapes!